PsyTeachR/ads-v1/docs/02-reports.md

 For this report we're just going to present some simple sales stats for three types of vehicles: planes, motorcycles, and classic cars.
 We'll come back to how to write this kind of code yourself in Chapter\ \@ref(summary).
 For now, see if you can follow the logic of what the code is doing via the code comments.

 Create a new code chunk, then copy, paste and run the following code and then view `sales_counts` by clicking on the object in the environment pane.
+Note that it doesn't really matter whether you use `sales_local` or `sales_online` in the first line as they're identical.

 ```r